janarthanan23/calc/README.md

 ![HTML VALIDATOR](./vd.png)

 ## RESULT:
-The programm for desinging a simple calculator using Javascript is Executed Successfully3.
+The programm for desinging a simple calculator using Javascript is Executed Successfully.